-Based on functionality rather than visual appeal, general lighting sets the groundwork for your lighting scheme.
-It provides an even glow across the entire space and therefore bestows a sense of consistency to it.
+General lighting sets the groundwork for your lighting scheme based on functionality rather than visual appeal.
+It provides an even glow across the entire space and therefore bestows a sense of consistency on it.

 A central pendant light like our Vera Hanging Light is seen as the most common source of general lighting.
-Luxury chandeliers are another central source that serve as terrific style statements and add a touch of class to your space.
+Luxury chandeliers are another central source that serves as terrific style statements and adds a touch of class to your space.

 Ambient lighting is often used interchangeably with general lighting.
-But while general lighting provides practicality, ambient lighting like our Antique Hanging Light exudes drama and flair.
-It will often be paired to a dimming system that helps tweak the light level according to the occasion.
-As compared to its counterpart, it is a lot softer and indirect, doing away with the problem of unappealing shadows.
+But while general lighting provides practicality, ambient lighting, like our Antique Hanging Light, exudes drama and flair.
+It will often be paired with a dimming system that helps tweak the light level according to the occasion.
+As compared to its counterpart, it is a lot softer and more indirect, doing away with the problem of unappealing shadows.

-Task lighting helps you perform particular tasks such as reading, preparing food, etc. Task lighting needs to be incorporated into various areas, such as mirror lights for personalised grooming areas and bathrooms, reading lights attached near headboards, etc. This lighting is offered for kitchens by several sources such as pendant lighting, recessed downlights over worktops and under-cabinet lighting.
+Task lighting helps you perform particular tasks such as reading, preparing food, etc. Task lighting needs to be incorporated into various areas, such as mirror lights for personalized grooming areas and bathrooms, reading lights attached near headboards, etc. This lighting is offered for kitchens by several sources, such as pendant lighting, recessed downlights over worktops, and under-cabinet lighting.

 Task lighting like our Frosted Dome Gold/Copper Plated Wall/Ceiling Light is now seen as a necessary addition to residential and commercial spaces as it provides comfort and ease as well as subtly enhances the overall design of the space.

-Spotlights can be used to draw the eye to particular paintings, sculptures and any other prized possessions you intend to exhibit.
-To do its work effectively, accent lighting requires at least three times as much light than the general light surrounding it and hence pulls a higher wattage.
+Spotlights can be used to draw the eye to particular paintings, sculptures, and any other prized possessions you intend to exhibit.
+To do its work effectively, accent lighting requires at least three times as much light as the general light surrounding it and hence pulls a higher wattage.

 Wall washing provides a uniform glow on a vertical surface.
 It is essential to place the light at an appropriate distance to allow it to softly illuminate the entire surface.
 Furthermore, considering the sequential relationship between the rooms of your space is vital – a sharp contrast in lighting when entering a new space can cause disorientation and weariness of the eyes.

-Bearing in mind the above elements will get you well on your way to planning an effective lighting scheme suited to the needs of your space and transform the look of it for the better.
+Bearing in mind the above elements will get you well on your way to planning an effective lighting scheme suited to the needs of your space and transforming its look of it for the better.